justin-j/awesome-ssh/README.md

 Simple ssh setup for Mac and AWS

 ### setup ssh folder and server info in your home directory
-> if you don’t have it already open terminal
+create an .ssh folder if you don’t have it already open terminal
 ```
 cd ~